Routine Load

 kafka-console-consumer.sh --bootstrap-server localhost:9092 --topic test-routine-load-json --from-beginning

-In Doris, create the table for loading with the following syntax:
+In Doris, create the table to be imported with the following syntax:

 )